RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

   - Sets whether all instances of an item will cost the same price in every shop (e.g. if a Potion's price in a shop is 200 then all Potions in shops will cost 200)
 - Removed options `minimum_shop_price` and `maximum_shop_price`
+- New option `rematchsanity`
+  - Beating each of a trainer's rematches gives you an item.
+Only the rematches for trainers who have a trainersanity item will give an item for rematchsanity
 - New option `shuffle_pokedex`
   - Vanilla: The Pokédex is obtained by delivering the parcel to Professor Oak
   - Shuffle: The Pokédex is shuffled into the item pool